 TLV Sky Apartment by Henkin Irit & Shavit Zohar

-Designed in 2018 by Henkin Irit & Shavit Zohar, this modern apartment is located in the Shahar Tower in Tel Aviv, Israel.
+Designed in 2018 by Henkin Irit & Shavit Zohar, TLV Sky Apartment is a modern home located in the Shahar Tower in Tel Aviv, Israel.

 TLV Sky Apartment by Henkin Irit & Shavit Zohar - 1